kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 ```

 The purpose of the Application Kind is to aggregate the components and dependencies of a Kubernetes application such
 that they are explicit and discoverable.
-An Application's `Spec.Components` is a mapping of the components in an
+An Application's `Spec.Components` is a mapping of identifiers for an
-application to the GVK (Group Version Kind) used to realize the component.
-Each component must be labeled such that its
+Application's components to the GroupKind used to realize the component.
+Two instances of an Application in the same
+namespace may have the same identifier keys for their components, but, as names must be unique across a GroupKind in
+a namespace, the resources that realize the components must have different names.
+The identifiers serve the purpose
+of allowing UIs to decide that, for Application instances of the same `Type`, the resources that correspond to the
+identifier realize the same component, though they have different names.

-owning Application's `Spec.Selector` correctly matches the component's labels.
-Clients of the API Server can use the GVK
+Each component must be labeled such that its owning Application's `Spec.Selector` correctly matches the component's
-information, along with the label selector, to list or watch the components in an Application.
-Additionally, each
+labels.
+Clients of the API Server may use the GroupKind information, along with the `Spec.Selector` to list or watch
-component should be annotated with a reference to the Application.
+an Applications components.
+Additionally, each component should be annotated with a reference to the Application to
+create a bi-directional reference.

 An Application's `Spec.Dependencies` is a list of other Applications on which the application depends.
 Clients can use
 this field to discover and retrieve other Applications that the containing Application requires to be present in the